mateus-sartorio/roka-data-mobile-client/README.md

 # roka-statistics

-An statistics application for enactus' project roka.
+An statistics application for Enactus' project Roka.